 Are there any risks associated with hypnotherapy?

 Before considering hypnotherapy, you need a diagnosis from your doctor to know what needs to be treated.
 This is especially true if your condition is psychological (for example, a phobia or anxiety), and you should be evaluated by a psychiatrist.
 Without an accurate diagnosis, hypnotherapy could make your symptoms worse.
 Very rarely, hypnotherapy leads to the development of "false memories" made up by the unconscious mind; these are called confabulations.

 How can I find a hypnotherapist?

 Most hypnotherapists are licensed medical doctors, registered nurses, social workers, or family counselors who have received additional training in hypnotherapy.
-For example, members of the American Society of Clinical Hypnosis (ASCH) must hold a doctorate in medicine, dentistry, podiatry or psychology, or a master's level degree in nursing, social work, psychology or marital/family therapy with at least 20 hours of ASCH approved training in hypnotherapy.
-The American Psychotherapy and Medical Hypnosis Association provide certificates for licensed medical and mental health professionals who complete a 6 - 8 week course.
+For example, members of the American Society of Clinical Hypnosis (ASCH) must hold a doctorate in medicine, dentistry, podiatry or psychology, or a master's level degree in nursing, social work, psychology, or marital/family therapy with at least 20 hours of ASCH approved training in hypnotherapy.
+The American Psychotherapy and Medical Hypnosis Association provides certificates for licensed medical and mental health professionals who complete a 6 to 8 week course.

 To receive a directory of hypnotherapies near you, contact:

 - The American Society of Clinical Hypnosis: www.asch.net

 - The Society for Clinical and Experimental Hypnosis: www.sceh.us